 Mexican snowballs are very easily propagated through leaf cuttings and division.
 Mature plants will grow offsets which can be separated from the mother plant and planted in their own pots.
-Alternatively, new succulents can be grown through leaf propagation.
+Alternatively, new plants can be grown through leaf propagation.

-To propagate Mexican snowballs by leaf propagation, gently twist off a healthy leaf from the succulent, ensuring that it "pops" off the stem without tearing.
+To propagate Mexican snowballs by leaf propagation, gently twist off a healthy leaf from the succulent, ensuring that it pops off the stem without tearing.
 The base of the leaf should be completely intact.
-Once removed, put the leaf on top of dry soil and place in a location that receives bright, indirect light.
+Once removed, put the leaf on top of dry soil and place it in a location that receives bright, indirect light.
 Within 2-3 weeks you should begin to notice small pink or white roots sprouting from the end of the leaf.
 At this point, you can begin lightly watering or misting the new roots, allowing the soil to dry thoroughly between waterings.